 Welcome to *An African City*, the brainchild of 34-year-old Ghanaian creator Nicole Amarteifio, who writes and directs the show.
 (Amarteifio is also an executive producer, along with native New Yorker Millie Monyo.)
 The web series has been dubbed Africa’s answer to *Sex and the City* — with a few twists.
 Instead of Manhattan, the show is set in Accra, Ghana’s capital city.
 Instead of Carrie Bradshaw and company, it follows the exploits of a 30-year-old journalist, Nana Yaa (played by Ghanaian-American actress MaameYaa Boafo), and her four BFFs, all “returnees” — women of African descent who have left their lives abroad to come home to “the continent,” where they must learn to cope with malaria outbreaks, fuel shortages, power outages, noisy generators, and nosy aunties.
 But life in Accra also has its pros: perfect weather, beautiful beaches, mangos, “and then there are the men … dark and chocolatey.
 YUM!” says sexy banker Sade (played by Nana Mensah, channeling Samantha Jones).
 “Big biceps, big hands, big … “

-Like Sex and the City*, *An African City is about sex, but it’s as much about the search for identity in a traditional culture.
+Like *Sex and the City*, *An African City* is about sex, but it’s as much about the search for identity in a traditional culture.
 It’s a theme that resonates.
-Since An African City premiered on YouTube in March of 2014 and reached one million views within a few weeks (7), and they’re hoping for a third season), the show has gained fans around the world.
+Since *An African City* premiered on YouTube in March of 2014 and reached one million views within a few weeks (7), and they’re hoping for a third season), the show has gained fans around the world.
 “We’ve been getting emails from women in Korea, Puerto Rico, Italy,” Amarteifio says.
 “It just shows that women carry similarities across ethnicity, across race.”

 The show especially hits home with Ghanaian, or “GH,” women and other viewers of African origin who have taken to cultural forums like GhanaWeb as well as Twitter, Facebook, and personal blogs to voice reactions ranging from total adoration to total outrage.
 “As a Cameroonian girl living in Amsterdam I am LOVING this!!!!” one commenter gushed after watching the first season on YouTube.
 “SHOWS LIKE THIS WILL MAKE GH WOMEN MORE PROMISCUOUS,” another viewer fumed on GhanaWeb, before ranting about how *Sex and the City* ruined American women.

 She’s not alone.
 Despite instability in recent years, Ghana’s economy has lured a steady tide of young professionals seeking better jobs and lifestyles.
-Many feel a loyalty to the country that their parents fled: by the mid-1990s, an estimated 10 to 20 percent of Ghana's population (then around 20 million) was living abroad.
+Many feel a loyalty to the country that their parents fled: by the mid-1990s, an estimated (2) (then around 20 million) was living abroad.
 It’s difficult to know the precise number of returnees, since many have dual citizenship and don’t need to register, but the country is experiencing a considerable “brain gain.”